s11o-4/Imap/README.md

-This is a basic guide for anyone who wants to start being autodidact in this huge ocean of the internet.
+A guide for all those braves who wants to start being autodidacts in this huge ocean called the Internet.
-It is made with Reactjs, and react-bootstrap